 Cat1 will be used until it hits the side of the track.
-When this happens, the second cat (referred to as Shocked cat) will be used because it has a shocked expression, in keeping with the wire loop game theme.
+When this happens, the second sprite (Ghost, chosen from the sprite library, Figure 48) will be used because it has a shocked expression, in keeping with the wire loop game theme.
 Cat1 will then reappear.
-It should be effective, especially if you add some other special effects.
+It should be effective, especially if you add other special effects.
 See 'Adding a sound effect' (page 37).